 Quite possibly the MOST amazing adventure of my life, both on a spiritual and experiential level.
 It is powerful.
 If you are open to experiencing a living culture that has ancient roots in the amazing Peruvian sky, by all means do whatever you can to GO!
-It has been two weeks since my return from Peru, and I’m still assimilating the spiritual experiences I had there.
+It has been two weeks since my return from Peru, and I’m still assimilating the experiences I had there.
 They continue to unfold, and I am confident that this is only the beginning.
-Thank you Kathy for making this spiritual trek possible."
+Thank you Kathy for making this trek possible."
+P. Bartlett, May 2010

-A cautionary word about tours to Markawasi
+A cautionary word about internet tours to Markawasi

-Author, "Markawasi Peru's Inexplicable Stone Forest"
+Kathy Doore Author, "Markawasi Peru's Inexplicable Stone Forest"